ZhimingZhou/zhimingzhou.github.io/_posts/2020-12-09-Prospective-Students.md

 		- You may cancel the meeting if you have nothing to report.
 		- The meeting will be automatically canceled if fewer than three daily reports have been completed.
 		- The weekly meeting can be resumed upon your request after you have completed three daily reports.
-		- In any case, feel free to schedule a meeting with me if you would like to have a chat or discussion.
+		- In any case, feel free to schedule a meeting if you would like to have a chat or discussion with me.
 		- When presenting at the meeting, you should prepare slides that summarize the key points and outline the discussion.

 <!--  -->